Josalas16/Data-Structures-In-Python/README.md

 ## Lab 7
 ###### Testing knowledge based on Disjoint Set Forests, Breadth-First Search, Depth-First Seach using a stack and recursion used to find a unique, multiple or no path at all

+## Lab 8
+###### Finding trigonometric identities as well as using backtracking to determine whether two number would be in the same subset